djpardis/djpardis.github.io/_posts/2025-07-24-revisiting-moneyball.md

 The 2024 season saw a record nine teams exceed the luxury tax threshold, resulting in $311 million in penalties.
 The Mets, under Steve Cohen, topped the league with a $333 million payroll, while the A's payroll of $66.5 million represents ownership decisions rather than analytical ones.

 It turns out that Moneyball is about money.
 Billy Beane's Oakland A's succeeded not because they rejected the importance of money, but because they maximized every dollar's impact when competing against teams with three times their budget.
-The book's enduring relevance lies in demonstrating how intelligence and efficiency can overcome - though not eliminate - financial disadvantage.
+The book's enduring relevance lies in demonstrating how intelligence and efficiency can overcome, though maybe not eliminate, financial disadvantage.

 Rather than promoting frugality, Moneyball's lasting impact has been to make teams more analytical.
 Every MLB franchise now employs statisticians and data scientists.
 The result has been more informed decision making at all spending levels, not a reduction in overall spending.
 Moneyball's impact, short-term or long-term, has not been frugality.